 AMIDEAST Hope Fund

-- Seeking applicants who come from a low-income background; candidates residing in a refugee camp will be given priority
+- Come from a low-income background; candidates residing in a refugee camp will be given priority;

-- Currently in the 10th or 11th grade and have grade average of 90% or better
+- Currently in the 11th grade and have grade average of 90%* or better

 - Current legal resident in the West Bank or Gaza; must be a resident throughout the entire candidacy process to be eligible;

-- Fluency in spoken and written English as demonstrated by a minimum score 550 on the ITP or TOEFL test;
+- Fluency in spoken and written English as demonstrated by a minimum score 550* on the ITP or 79* on the IBT TOEFL test;

 - Able to obtain a US student visa;